Getting Started with .NET MAUI Switch

 Performing an action based on state

 You can switch between states in the .NET MAUI Switch control.
 When the state changes,the StateChanging and StateChanged events are triggered.
-These events enable you to perform specific actions depending on the current state of the switch.
+These events allow you to perform specific actions depending on the current state of the Switch.
 The StateChanging event also allows you to cancel the transition to a new state if needed.

 The following code example displays a message box when the .NET MAUI Switch is switched to the off state after the work is completed.